 SweGRIDS – Swedish center for a future electricity grid and energy storage

-Within the competence center SweGRIDS, the Swedish center for the future electricity grid and energy storage, business and academia conduct research in flexible power systems, digitization of the power system, controllable power components and new material technology for electricity networks and energy storage.
-The center has a budget of 23 million dollars with the Swedish Energy Agency and the universities contributing one third each during the periods of 2018 through 2021.
+Within the competence center SweGRIDS, the Swedish center for the future electricity grid and energy storage, business and academia conduct research in flexible power systems, digitization of the power system, controllable power components, and new material technology for electricity networks and energy storage.
+The center has a budget of 23 million dollars, with the Swedish Energy Agency and the universities contributing one-third each from 2018 to 2021.

 Sweden actively participates in the European research and innovation collaboration Era-Net Smart Energy Systems, EN SES.
-Within EN SES, the more than 20 participating authorities have been conducting annual joint calls since 2015 in the areas of smart electricity grids and integrated local and regional energy systems.
+Within EN SES, the more than 20 participating authorities have been conducting annual joint projects since 2015 in smart electricity grids and integrated local and regional energy systems.

-Today, AC technology is the dominant supply throughout the world where electricity is produced, transmitted and received.
-However, in electricity’s early days before the AC power was established, direct current was the dominant technology for electricity transmission.
+Today, AC technology is the dominant supply worldwide where electricity is produced, transmitted, and received.
+However, in electricity’s early days before AC power was established, direct current was the dominant technology for electricity transmission.

-The advantage of direct current technology is that it has features that make it useful for transmitting electricity over long distances.
-It also has an advantage in that it can be laid underground, or in offshore pipes, without the technical limitations of alternating current.
+The advantage of direct current technology is that it has features useful for transmitting electricity over long distances.
+It also has an advantage in that it can be laid underground or in offshore pipes without the technical limitations of alternating current.

 Therefore, direct current is now used in various connections where the purpose is to transmit electricity at long distances between two points in a power system.
-This may involve connecting different power systems, for example two alternating current systems that are not synchronous with each other, and enabling transmission in sea cables at longer distances.
+This may involve connecting different power systems, for example, two alternating current systems that are not synchronous and enabling transmission in sea cables at longer distances.
 This means that the technology is mainly used in connections between, but also within, countries.
-In Sweden, for example, there is the South West Link, which partly consists of a direct current connection, and which transfers electricity from central to southern Sweden to compensate for the production shortage in the country’s southern parts.
+In Sweden, for example, there is the South West Link, which partly consists of a direct current connection and transfers electricity from central to southern Sweden to compensate for the production shortage in the country’s southern parts.

 But direct current also has an important connection to renewable energy.
 For example, the technology is used to connect wind power far out to sea.
 As more and more solar cells are being built, direct current is also used for long-distance transmission.

-An example is Sun Cable, which will connect a huge solar farm with 10 gigawatts of capacity, in the Northern Territory of Australia with Singapore.
-The electricity will be exported via a direct current which winds its way through the Indonesian Archipelago to Singapore.
-According to reports, solar energy will cover about a fifth of the small island nation’s electricity needs and replace the gas that is currently used for electricity production, which is becoming more expensive.
+An example is Sun Cable, which will connect a huge solar farm with 10 gigawatts of capacity in the Northern Territory of Australia with Singapore.
+The electricity will be exported via a direct current that winds its way through the Indonesian Archipelago to Singapore.
+According to reports, solar energy will cover about a fifth of the small island nation’s electricity needs and replace the gas currently used for electricity production, which is becoming more expensive.

-Superconductor – the holy grail for energy transfer
+Superconductors – The Holy Grail for energy transfer

 Looking further ahead, major technological breakthroughs can change the entire global energy system.
 Along with fusion energy, superconductors are a holy grail in energy research.

-Research in the area has been going on for a long time, but recently, several breakthroughs have been made that make it possible to produce superconductors in a simpler way, where they also have higher performance and operate at higher temperatures than before.
-Among other things, progress has been made in the superconducting graph at Linköping University and at MIT.
+Research in the area has been going on for a long time.
+Still, recently, several breakthroughs have been made that make it possible to produce superconductors in a simpler way, where they also have higher performance and operate at higher temperatures than before.
+Among other things, progress has been made in the superconducting graph at Linköping University and MIT.